gauravMishra08/gauravMishra08/README.md

 - Passionate about **Frontend Development** (HTML, CSS, JavaScript) and **UI/UX** tools like **Figma**.
 - A **hustler** who values hard work, bringing **every pursuit** to life with dedication.
 - **Overthinker**, constantly questioning and improving design and tech, seeking solutions to real-world problems.
-- Currently exploring **React.js** and **Machine Learning** to push creative boundaries.
+- Currently exploring **React.js** to push creative boundaries.

 ---

 ### 🎯 **A Bit More About Me**:

 > **"I’m a writer without words for myself.
-Carrying more than a book could hold."** - I live to create, think, and build; with each project, I transform ideas into reality.
+Carrying more than a book could hold."
 ---

 ### 📚 **My Tools & Skills**: